Designing a Basic Template from Scratch

 You’ll notice the template name ‘Blank’ on the top left of the screen.
 Click the text to edit it and type in a new name to describe this template such as ‘Account Note.’

 Let’s begin with just a name and date on the top of the page.
-Drag two text elements into the two columns which appear by default with the first section that was created in the preceding step.
+Drag two text elements into the two columns in the first row that was created in the preceding step.

 The left one will be the account name.
 Double-click the text element and type a label “Account Name: ” in the text field.
 Do the same for the right one, but for the date instead, typing “Date: ” in the text field.

-To populate these fields with different account names and different dates, we’ll use variables.
-Variables are placeholders that can change the value for each document depending on the data that is given as input.
-For example, if you are merging multiple documents from a list of accounts in a table, the ‘name’ variable can serve as the placeholder for different account names in each generated document.
+To populate these fields with different account names and different dates, we’ll use tokens.
+Tokens are placeholders that can change the value for each document depending on the data that is given as input.
+For example, if you are merging multiple documents from a list of accounts in a table, the ‘name’ token can serve as the placeholder for different account names in each generated document.

-To build out the rest of the document template, you can either add more columns/rows to the existing section (you can drag the edges of a section to expand it), or you can add more sections.
-Let’s add a second section that contains a single column for notes.
-To do this, drag a section element under the existing one and delete one of the two default columns.
+To build out the rest of the document template, you can either add more columns to the existing row, or you can add more rows.
+Let’s add a second row that contains a single column for notes.
+To do this, drag a row element under the existing one and a column element into it.

 Let’s format this text to be a bit different from the rest.
 Click on the text element in the left-hand Properties pane, and navigate to the Text section to modify the properties of the text field, such as font and alignment.
 You can experiment with different fonts.
 Here, we selected the Montserrat font, with a bold weight, and font size of 20px.
 Then we set the alignment to be center-aligned.